BofA’s Moynihan Flags ‘Resilient’ Consumer As Trading Surge Powers Q1 Beat – BAC Stock Climbs 1%

 Add us onAdd us on Google

-Healthy client activity and resilient consumer spending helped Bank of America (BAC) earnings exceed Wall Street expectations in the first quarter, as the lender joined its peers in benefiting from a surge in trading revenue.
-The bank’s earnings were driven by double-digit growth in its sales and trading revenue.
+Healthy client activity and resilient consumer spending helped Bank of America (BAC) earnings exceed Wall Street expectations in the first quarter, driven by double-digit growth in its sales and trading revenue.

 “We remain watchful of evolving risks.
 However, we saw healthy client activity, including solid consumer spending and stable asset quality, indicating a resilient American economy,” Chair and CEO Brian Moynihan said.